kabelwerk/sdk-js/docs/inboxes.md

 Please note that the inbox room objects just hold information; in order to send and receive messages in these chat rooms, you have to explicitly [init room objects](./rooms.md).

+Each end user has one room per hub; so if your care team is organised in a single hub, an end user's inbox will contain (at most) one room.
+On the other hand, each hub user has access to all rooms belonging to their hub and would often need multiple inboxes to better organise their work.

 ## On the hub side